English Station

 510 Grand Avenue, New Haven CT

-English Station, the vacant hulk of a building setback from Grand Avenue on an island between Wooster Square (the Newtownship?) and Fair Haven, once provided the City of New Haven with electricity.
-In the early 20th century, the former power plant was conveniently served by barge and rail to deliver the coal used to generate electricity.
+English Station, the vacant hulk of a building setback from Grand Avenue on Ball Island between Wooster Square and Fair Haven, once provided the city of New Haven with electricity.
+In the early 20th century, barges and trains conveniently delivered coal to the former power plant to generate electricity.
 Since 1992, when English Station was completely deactivated, this artifact of New Haven's industrial heritage has sat contaminated without any clear plan for re-use.

 Researcher